4 Questions to Ask Your Pulmonary Doctor

 While some pulmonary diseases are curable, such as tuberculosis, most pulmonary diseases have no cure.
-With that being said, almost every pulmonary disease is treatable, with some being highly treatable, such as asthma or pulmonary embolism.
+That said, almost every pulmonary disease is treatable, with some being highly treatable, such as asthma or pulmonary embolism.

 Keeping your lungs healthy is essential for living a long, healthy, and active life!
-As such, it is a good idea to seek the knowledge and expertise of a pulmonologist for help in keeping your lungs healthy.
+As such, it is a good idea to seek a pulmonologist’s knowledge and expertise to help keep your lungs healthy.
 With that in mind, some good questions to ask a pulmonologist for keeping your lungs healthy are as follows:

-• What symptoms of pulmonary disease should I look out for?
+• What symptoms of the pulmonary disease should I look out for?

 • What risk factors and lifestyle choices increase the risk of pulmonary disease?